 How to Make Potatoes Au Gratin

-- Prep: Thinly slice the potatoes and onions.
+- Prep: Thinly slice the potatoes and onions (full recipe below).

-- Assemble: Stack the potato slices and onions in little piles and then stand them on their sides in the casserole dish.
+- Assemble: Stack the potato slices and onions in the casserole dish.

 - Bake: Bake until the potatoes are tender and the sauce is bubbly.